 At the end of the final meeting the panel will propose the outcome, and detail any commendations for good practice, conditions for approval and recommendations.
 This will be in the form of an oral report to the institution.
 The final approval decision will be made by the OU Committee, Curriculum Partnerships Committee (CuPC).
-The period of (re)validation is in all cases subject to satisfactory institution and programme monitoring.
+The period of (re)validation is in all cases subject to satisfactory annual monitoring/IPM.